 It is possible to propagate most violas from stem cuttings taken in summer from the current year’s non-flowering shoots.

 Take cuttings around 5-7.5cm (2-3in) long, cutting just below a leaf joint, or node.
 Remove the leaves from the lower half to two-thirds of the stem and insert in pots of a suitable cuttings compost to the base of the leaves, spacing cuttings so the leaves don’t touch.
 Place the pot in a plastic bag or in a propagator and place somewhere warm, with good light, but out of direct sunlight to root.

 Pot up plants individually once they have rooted and grow them on until they are big enough to plant out.

-Flower beds and borders, patios, containers, city & courtyard gardens, cottage & informal gardens, bedding displays, ground cover.
+Flower beds and borders, patios, containers, city and courtyard gardens, cottage and informal gardens, bedding displays, ground cover.

 Keep the soil or compost moist, especially when plants are flowering.
 Regular liquid feeds will help prolong the flowering period.

 Regularly deadhead plants, removing the developing seedpod to prolong flowering.

 After flowering, cut back perennial violas to keep them compact.
 Trimming over pansies after flowering and giving them a liquid feed, may promote further flushes of flowers.
 Don’t grow pansies in the same soil or compost year after year as this can lead to a build-up of soil problems - sometimes called ‘pansy sickness’ - which cause the plants to fail.